MartonBot/OctopusWorker/docker/readme.md

 - **Space**: The name of the space which the Tentacle will be added to.
 Defaults to the default space.
 - **TargetEnvironment**: Comma delimited list of environments to add this target to.
 - **TargetRole**: Comma delimited list of roles to add to this target.
 - **TargetWorkerPool**: Comma delimited list of worker pools to add this target to (not to be used with environment, tenant, tenant tag or role variable).
+If this argument is supplied, the tentacle will be registered as a worker.
 - **TargetName**: Optional Target name, defaults to host.
 - **TargetTenant**: Comma delimited list of tenants to add to this target.
 - **TargetTenantTag**: Comma delimited list of tenant tags to add to this target.